-Though not advocates, the SARAs are members of the Student Affairs Division who are trained to assist students in identifying University and external resources and explaining the LMU's judicial process in cases of alleged sexual misconduct and interpersonal misconduct.
+Though not advocates, the SARAs are members of the Student Affairs Division who are trained to assist students in identifying University and external resources and explaining the LMU's conduct process in cases of alleged sexual misconduct and interpersonal misconduct.

-The Chief Judicial Officer or a designee will review referrals to determine whether or not there is sufficient evidence to charge a student with a violation of the Student Conduct Code and to hold Student Conduct Code proceedings.
+The Chief Conduct Officer or a designee will review referrals to determine whether or not there is sufficient evidence to charge a student with a violation of the Student Conduct Code and to hold Student Conduct Code proceedings.

 The primary focus of the inquiry in Student Conduct Code proceedings will be to determine if the respondent is responsible or not responsible for the alleged violation of the Student Conduct Code and, if the student is found to be responsible for a violation, to impose sanctions.

 In keeping with the mission of OSCCR and purpose of the Student Conduct Code, university proceedings will not (and are not intended to) emulate the criminal justice system.
 Formal rules of evidence will not be applicable, and the standard of preponderance of the evidence will be used.
 Deviations from the procedures outlined below may not necessarily invalidate decisions or proceedings.